+Admin password

+1. Type and confirm a password for the Admin user.

+The Admin user account is assigned full administrative rights to file vaults.
+Admin can create users, set up workflows, delete files, etc. It is the only user present in a newly created file vault.

+You can change the password at any time using the Archive Server Configuration tool.

+2. Click Next.

+SQL user login and password

+1. Type the login information for the SQL user who will communicate with the file vault databases hosted on the SQL Server.

+You can use the SQL Server system administrator user sa.

+If you specify an SQL user with low permissions on the SQL Server, this user will be assigned db\owner access to any new file vaults created.

+2. Click Next.

+Archive Server Configuration Wizard

+Security

-Archive Serv ver Configuration V Vizard Security this archive serv indows user accounts that are allowed access to ver, by select the accounts under Available users d click the arrow pointing to Administrative ch access .
-Available users and All local users and groups found on the system are listed by default. groups To add domain accounts to the list: Click Find User or Group.
+To define the Windows user accounts that are allowed access to this archive server, by select the accounts under Available users and groups and click the arrow pointing to Administrative access or Attach access.

+Available users and groups

+All local users and groups found on the system are listed by default.

+To add domain accounts to the list:

+- 1. Click Find User or Group. - 2.
 In the Find User or Group dialog box, search for additional user or group accounts.
+To add a domain group, for example, type domain groupname and click OK.

+access

-To add a domain group, for example, type domain\groupname and click OK.
-Administrative access Provides sufficient access to create new file vaults, or remove, attach, or upgrade existing file vaults on this archive server.
+Administrative Provides sufficient access to create new file vaults, or remove, attach, or upgrade existing file vaults on this archive server.

 When you create a file vault, enter the username and password of an account added to this section.

 Attach access Provides sufficient access to attach to existing file vaults managed by this archive server.

 When you create a file vault view or connect to a file vault, enter the username and password of an account added to this section.

+Archive Server Configuration Wizard

+Login type

+Select one of the following authentication methods to use by default when creating new file vaults managed by this archive server:

+PDM login

-Archive Serve r Configuratio n Wizard Login type Select one of the following authentication methods to use by default when creating new file vaults managed by this archive server: Pi lo W PDM ດ login ປ Enterprise PDM user names and passwords are stored on the archive server.
-You can add and remove them using the Enterprise PDM administration tool on an Enterprise PDM client. login V r Synchronizes logins to a file vault with the logged-in Vindows users (Active Directory).
-Passwords and names are defined using standard Windows account nanagement. a a n the Windows login settings dialog box, select accounts under Available users and groups and add them to Added users and groups by clicking he right-arrow button. Т o add domain accounts to the list: Click Find User or Group.
+Enterprise Enterprise PDM user names and passwords are stored on the archive server.
+You can add and remove them using the Enterprise PDM administration tool on an Enterprise PDM client.

+login

+Windows Synchronizes logins to a file vault with the logged-in Windows users (Active Directory).
+Passwords and names are defined using standard Windows account management.

+In the Windows login settings dialog box, select accounts under Available users and groups and add them to Added users and groups by clicking the right-arrow button.

+To add domain accounts to the list:

+- 1. Click Find User or Group. - 2.
 In the Find User or Group dialog box, search for additional user or group accounts.
+To add a domain group, for example, type domain\ groupname and click OK.

+LDAP login

-To add a domain group, for example, type domain\groupname and click OK. login r a E u Retrieves user accounts from a server using the LDAP nethod (for example, Novell servers).
+Retrieves user accounts from a server using the LDAP method (for example, Novell servers).
 The users are available when adding users to a file vault using the Enterprise PDM administration tool.
-Passwords and user names are defined on the LDAP server managing he accounts. o define the connection settings to the server using DAP: Server name e Type the name or IP address of an LDAP server.
+Passwords and user names are defined on the LDAP server managing the accounts.

+To define the connection settings to the server using LDAP:

+Server name Type the name or IP address of an LDAP server.
 Port Type the port used for LDAP on the server.
 The default port is 389.
-User Contexts Add at least one context with users that should be listed in the Enterprise PDM user manager.
+Contexts Add at least one context with users that should be listed in the Enterprise PDM user manager.
 The context names must be entered as distinguished names; for example, O-company, OU=department, O=company Or CN=Users, DC=company, DC=com.

-User Contex ct Type a context for the user login used by the archive server to connect to the LDAP server.
-Username
+User Context